psmyrdek/sketch-document-viewer/README.md

 * tests - either unit tests covering individual components, or more general integration tests to cover longer scenarios
 * browser compatibility - making sure that fallbacks for features like CSS Grid are introduced and work properly (if needed)

+### Hacks

+* Calculating `ArtboardPreviewFrame` height in `ArtboardPreview.js` is far from elegant - I had to introduce absolutely-positioned div to introduce full height container, and later on I'm subtracting header's height to calculate artboard viewport.
+Thanks to component-based architecture, tho, this complexity is local and should be improved over time.

+### Tested on

+Desktop:

+* Chrome 86
+* Safari 14
+* Firefox 82